PySpice-org/PySpice/README.rst

 V0.4.0 2017-07-31
 -----------------

-* Git repository cleanup: filtered generated doc and useless files so as to shrink the repository size.
+* Git repository clean-up: filtered generated doc and useless files to shrink the repository size.
 * Improved documentation generator: Implemented :code:`format` for RST content and Tikz figure.
 * Improved unit support: It implements now the International System of Units.
   And we can now use unit helper like :code:`u_mV` or compute the value of :code:`1.2@u_kΩ / 2@u_mA`.